frogologist/frogologist.github.io/collections/_kb/totara-moodle-web-services.md

 The capability [moodle/user:viewalldetails](https://docs.moodle.org/38/en/Capabilities/moodle/user:viewalldetails) is required to query the LMS by `username` or `idnumber` but not by `email` or `id`.
 It’s not indicated in the documentation but comes up in bug reports such as [MDL-42639](https://tracker.moodle.org/browse/MDL-42639) and [MDL-50639](https://tracker.moodle.org/browse/MDL-50639).

 The LMS does not return a permissions error when the web service user lacks this capability.
-I should report this issue via [Moodle Tracker](https://tracker.moodle.org) if nobody has beaten me to it.
+I could report this issue via [Moodle Tracker](https://tracker.moodle.org) if nobody has beaten me to it.

 #### core_user_get_users